spence-repo/infinite-canvas/README.md

 - A new configurable zoom feature that scales the Canvas around the cursor position, making windows appear larger/smaller while maintaining their correct positions.
 - Optional configuration options such as disabling/enabling of features and changes to their behavior.
 - The option to set Infinite canvas to all workspaces, or to be workspace-specific.
+- Canvas reset bind that resets camera position and zoom level.

 ## Requirements
 You need Python 3, jq, bash, python-evdev installed on your system.